Video games in Turkey

-Video games in Turkey is a massive industry with many branches of it and also covers pastime in Turkey that includes the production, sale, import/export, and playing of video games.
+Video games in Turkey is a massive industry with many branches.
+Video gaming also covers pastime in Turkey that includes the production, sale, import/export, and playing of video games.

 Market statistics

 In 2021, the market statistics in total reached 1.2B$, around 600M$ coming from mobile games.
 Turkey’s market statistics were $464 million in 2015, while in 2016 it was $755 million and most of the revenue in 2016 was $332.5 million in mobile games, the rest was obtained from the computer and console genre.
 Turkey grew 7.2% compared with the previous year, in online game revenue during 2016, Turkey ranked 16th in the world in both the mobile PC and console area.
 Today in general & with all genres, Turkey stands at 18th globally.
 The global rank within all genres has not seen a change.

 Many big Turkish developer companies exist, such as Peak in the mobile games genre, Tale Worlds in the PC genre for many years. (e.g Mount & Blade.)